Chart Color Schemes

 Schofields (West) - Colebee's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Schofields (West) - Colebee demonstrates excellent health outcomes with low prevalence rates for common conditions across all ages.
-Approximately 54% of its total population (~7694 people) has private health cover, compared to Greater Sydney's 58.5%.
+Schofields (West) - Colebee shows excellent health outcomes with a very low prevalence of common health conditions across all age groups.
+The rate of private health cover is approximately 54%, covering around 7,698 people, compared to Greater Sydney's 58.5%.

-The most prevalent medical conditions are asthma and diabetes, affecting 5.4% and 4.2% of residents respectively.
-Around 83.1% of residents report no medical ailments, higher than Greater Sydney's 80.0%.
-Only 5.5% of residents are aged 65 or over (788 people), lower than the 7.8% in Greater Sydney.
-Despite this, health outcomes among seniors require additional attention.
+Asthma and diabetes are the most prevalent medical conditions in the area, affecting 5.4% and 4.2% of residents respectively.
+A total of 83.1% of residents report being completely clear of medical ailments, compared to 80.0% across Greater Sydney.
+As of 2021, 5.5% of the population are aged 65 and over (788 people), lower than Greater Sydney's 7.8%.
+Despite this, health outcomes among seniors require more attention due to their strength compared to the broader population.

 Frequently Asked Questions - Health